-There once lived a passionate painter.
+Once upon a time, there lived a passionate painter.
 His name was Leo.
-Leo had been painting for 30 years and he was well respected for his unique creations and perspectives.
+Leo had been painting for past 30 years and he was well respected for his unique perspectives.

-Leo’s reputation extended far and wide throughout the land and many students gathered to study under him.
+Leo’s reputation extended far and wide throughout the land and many students gathered to study the art of painting under him.

 “It is your point of view that makes you unique, not just the physical piece of art that you create,” Leo used to say to his students.

-One day a young artist namely Lisa arrived in the city.
+One day a young artist namely Lisa arrived in the town.

 Lisa was an ordinary artist but she was on her way to conquering the world of art through techniques and so-called smartness (read: manipulative actions).

-She would visit different cities, invite the most popular artist of the city to participate in a competition and would defeat the artist.
+She would visit different towns, invite the most popular artist of the town to participate in a competition and would defeat the artist.

-She wanted to prove that she is the smartest artist in the country.
+She wanted to prove that she is the smartest artist in the whole country.

 Manipulation or smartness, fueled with good intent and married with right actions, can be a blessing.
 But when used wickedly, it is the beginning of an actor’s misery.

 Lisa’s art…her paintings; were okay at their best but she used to trick her opponents by effectively using humiliating words and playing with the emotions of the artists.
-As soon as the competition begins, she’d use humiliating words by criticizing the artist’s style and habits and made the artist feel down and embarrassed.
+As soon as the competition begins, she’d use humiliating words by criticizing the artist’s style, approach, perspectives and made the artist feel down and embarrassed.

 Artists are sensitive beings so when they hear such disgracing words in front of public, they feel upset and their emotional disturbance would be reflected in the piece of art they create at that time.